ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {{site.data.keyword.attribute-definition-list}}

-# Classic bare metal to bare metal or virtual server on VPC using a private network
+# Classic bare metal to bare metal or virtual server on VPC by using a private network
 {: #pv-migration-private-network}
 {: toc-content-type="tutorial"}
 {: toc-services="virtual-servers, vpc, transit-gateway"}
 {: toc-completion-time="25m"}

-This is the process of migrating from a classic physical bare metal server to a bare metal or virtual server instance on VPC environment.
-The RackWare Management Module (RMM) solution simplifies the overall migration process of moving the operating system, applications, and data from the classic bare metal to bare metal or virtual server instance on an IBM Cloud® VPC.
+The RackWare Management Module (RMM) migration solution provides a seamless migration from a classic physical bare metal server to a bare metal or virtual server instance on VPC environment.
+Use the intuitive GUI to move the OS, application, and data from VMware ESXi in {{site.data.keyword.cloud_notm}} classic to {{site.data.keyword.vpc_short}} virtual server instances.
+The RackWare Management Module (RMM) solution simplifies the overall migration process of moving the operating system, applications, and data.
 {: shortdesc}

 The migration can occur either over the public or private interface of the compute resource.
-The only requirement is all three components are reachable from one and another.
-This guide focuses on the private path, as this is a bit more involved, which requires setting up a transit gateway for a communication channel between classic and VPC over the private interface.
+The only requirement is that all three components are reachable from one and another.
+This guide focuses on the private path, which requires setting up a transit gateway for a communication channel between classic and VPC over the private interface.

 ## Objectives
 {: #pv-migration-private-network-objectives}

-* Prepare your source and target machines for migration.
+* Prepare your source and target servers for migration.
 * Learn how to use the RMM solution.
 * Successfully complete a classic bare metal to VPC bare metal migration for private networks.